sparkdotfi/spark-automations/README.md

 2. Run `yarn install` to install dependencies
 3. Run `yarn test` to run tests
 4. Set all necessary environment variables
-5. Run `yarn gelato:ipfs <NAME_OF_THE_KEEPER_CODE_FOLDER>` for every keeper type
-6. Run `yarn gelato:deploy` to deploy all of the keepers
+5. Run `yarn gelato:deploy` to deploy all of the keepers

 ## ⚙️🧰 Project Setup

 ### ✏️ Prerequisites

 In order to install the project and run scripts you need to have `node` and `yarn` installed on your machine.
 There are no specific versioning requirements, but version `node 20.12.2` and `yarn 1.22.19` are proved to be working.

 ### 🗜️ Install project dependencies